texastribune/xscrolly/README.md

 * `below(offset, bleed)`: Get the elements below the *top* of the screen
 * `belows(offset, bleed)`: Get the elements below the *bottom* of the screen

+You can also pass in a custom set of targets as the third argument.

 ## jquery.xscrolly